FStarLang/PoP-in-FStar/book/part1/part1_termination.rst

 :ref:`append two lists <Part1_inductives_append>`.
 We also said :ref:`earlier <Part1_ch1_arrows>` that all functions in F*'s core are
 *total*, i.e., they always return in a finite amount of time.
-So, you may be wondering, what is it that guarantees that recursive function like ``length`` and ``append`` actually terminate on all inputs?
+So, you may be wondering, what is it that guarantees that recursive functions like ``length`` and ``append`` actually terminate on all inputs?

 The full details of how F* ensures termination of all functions in its